elshiraphine/hackmyvm.eu/machines/movie/README.md

 ## passive recon
 *i wanna tell something that i hate the new name of reconnaissance, footprinting is suck :>*

-here is my nmap result that scanned using rustscan for the fastest version. i also do nmap if rustscan has lack when doing scan. i wont share what commands i used for pentest, because, internet has large of resources to obtain from.
+here is my `nmap` result that scanned using `rustscan` for the fastest version. i also do `nmap` if `rustscan` has lack when doing scan. i wont share what commands i used for pentest, because, internet has large of resources to obtain from. (selfish time).

 ![image](https://github.com/Satpamnesia/hackmyvm.eu/assets/44630640/c9faad91-bd7b-4018-ac1e-11918db6bfbc)